Misterhex/Misterhex.github.io/_posts/2017-10-25-Kubernetes-Kops-Logging-And-Monitoring.md

 ## Conclusion

 Centralized logging and monitoring is important to setup before moving to production with kubernetes.
+I have created an [example kubernetes github repo](https://github.com/Misterhex/kubernetes-logging-monitoring-example) that contains the kubernetes yaml files to deploy everything we discussed.